-Every dressing works its own kind of transformation on the foods it adorns, but our sincerest awe may be reserved for Catalan salsa vinagreta.
-This perfect rendition, based on one from Claudia Roden’s masterpiece cookbook The Food of Spain, is a deceptively simple mixture of olive oil, lemon juice, chopped parsley, and crushed tomato.
-Somehow it telegraphs coolness and warmth, acidity and richness all at the same time.
-When poured over blanched asparagus, it transforms the green and subtle vegetable into a sumptuous and well-turned-out dish—exactly what a great dressing should do.
+This Catalan salsa vinagreta, based on one from Claudia Roden’s cookbook The Food of Spain, is a deceptively simple mixture of olive oil, lemon juice, chopped parsley, and crushed tomato.
+When poured over blanched asparagus, it transforms the green and subtle vegetable into a sumptuous dish.

 - Kosher salt

 - 2½ lb. asparagus, fibrous bottoms snapped off

 - ¼ plus 3 Tbsp. extra-virgin olive oil